-Night at the Museum Again!
-Larry Daley (Ben Stiller), night watchman at the New York Museum of Natural History, has become accustomed to the fact that every night the exhibits are brought to life thanks to a mysterious Egyptian table.
-But then the unexpected happens: the blackboard increasingly loses its magical power and Larry could soon lose all his beloved friends like wax teddy Roosevelt (Robin Williams) or the mini editions of Octavius (Steve Coogan) and Jedediah (Owen Wilson).
-To find out how they can maintain the effect of the blackboard, Larry and Ahkmenrah (Rami Malek) have to travel to London, where the Pharaoh's parents are exhibited.
-Arriving in England Larry not only has to deal with new museum pieces and a very affectionate caveman (also Ben Stiller), but also with an overzealous night watchwoman (Rebel Wilson).
-Help could come from the noble Sir Lancelot (Dan Stevens).
-But he doesn't get along well with the power of the new life…
+It's Night at the Museum Again!
+Larry Daley (Ben Stiller), night watchman at New York's Museum of Natural History, has grown accustomed to seeing the exhibits here come to life every night thanks to a mysterious Egyptian tablet.
+But then the unexpected happens: the tablet is increasingly losing its magical power, and with it Larry may soon lose all his cherished friends like wax Teddy Roosevelt (Robin Williams) or the mini-exhibits of Octavius (Steve Coogan) and Jedediah (Owen Wilson).
+To figure out how to maintain the tablet's effect, Larry and Ahkmenrah (Rami Malek) must travel to London, where Pharaoh's parents are on display.
+Once in England, Larry must contend not only with newly awakened museum pieces and an arguably clingy caveman (also Ben Stiller), but also an overzealous night watchman (Rebel Wilson).
+Help might come from the noble Sir Lancelot (Dan Stevens).
+But he doesn't handle the power of new life well at all.

-At the same time: "Nachts im Museum - Das geheimnisvolle Grabmal" (At night in the museum - the mysterious tomb) is not designed to win over such spectators who couldn't do anything with the first two parts.
+At the outset, Nights at the Museum - The Mysterious Tomb isn't made to win over those viewers who couldn't do anything with the first two installments.
 Rather, director Shawn Levy tries to offer all fans of the first films a round and worthy conclusion.
-Therefore, we don't want to rant too much about the slapstick, the message about the meaning of family or about the unavoidable pee-pee jokes.
-It's more about questioning whether Levy managed to bring the story of Larry Daley to a satisfactory conclusion.
-And the answer, despite all the justified criticism, must clearly be yes.
+That's why we don't want to rant too much about the clamorous slapstick, the thickly applied message about the importance of family or the inevitable wee-wee jokes.
+Rather, it's to question whether Levy has succeeded in bringing Larry Daley's story satisfactorily to its conclusion.
+And there, for all the justified criticism, the answer must be a resounding yes.

-On the one hand, the third film manages to build a nice bridge to the beginning by giving the three old night watchmen (Dick Van Dyke, Bill Cobbs and Mickey Rooney, who died shortly after the shooting) a small, amusing guest appearance.
-In addition, all the popular figures from the first two parts will also be there again, from Dino Rex to Capuchin monkey Dexter to the wax figure of Teddy Roosevelt, embodied by Robin Williams, also unfortunately deceased, who is making his last big cinema appearance here.
-Many popular gags are warmed up in slight variations and Larry's not always easy relationship to his son is again an important topic.
-So everything looks very familiar, which fans will surely be happy about.
+For one thing, the third film manages to build a nice bridge to the beginning by giving the three old night watchmen (Dick Van Dyke, Bill Cobbs and Mickey Rooney, who died shortly after filming) another small, amusing guest appearance.
+In addition, all the popular characters from the first two parts are back, from Dino Rex to capuchin monkey Dexter to the wax figure of Teddy Roosevelt, embodied by the also sadly deceased Robin Williams, who makes his last big screen appearance here.
+Many popular gags are warmed up slightly varied and also the not always easy relationship of Larry to his son is again an important topic.
+So it all seems very familiar, which fans will surely be happy about.